Graham Philip: Arrest

 Philip was arrested at his home in Acacia Bay on 8 December 2021.
 His vehicle and electronic devices were taken by police, and Philip was sent to Spring Hill Corrections Facility.
 His name and the details of his offending were subject to a suppression order.
 His wife Marta and fellow conspiracy theorists seized on the lack of details, portraying him as a political prisoner and campaigning for his release, including fundraising for his legal fees and protesting outside of courthouses.
 Name suppression was lifted in July 2022, though his name had been spread through social media since at least February, and far-right conspiracy platform Counterspin Media had published an interview with Marta in May.

 Philip was initially charged with seven counts of wilful damage, but this was upgraded to sabotage in early 2022.
 He was also charged with one count of unlawfully entering agricultural land.
 After previously entering a not guilty plea, he changed his plea to guilty for all charges on 4 November 2022.
 On 1 December 2022, Philip was sentenced to three years and one month in prison, and the suppression order partly lapsed, publicly revealing for the first time what he had targeted.

 Philip also faced a separate $300 charge for breaching COVID-19 lockdown laws at a protest in Taupō on 31 August 2021.
-He went to trial on 19 December 2022 and represented himself, having plead not guilty.
-He cited the Magna Carta in his defence, a tactic common in the sovereign citizen movement.
+He went to trial on 19 December 2022 and represented himself, having pleaded not guilty.
+He cited Magna Carta in his defence, a tactic common in the sovereign citizen movement.
 The infringement notice was upheld, but the charge was waived as Philip is in prison and unable to pay.

 Philip was denied parole in January 2023, due to not having had a psychological assessment, having no release plan, and being seen as an undue risk to the community by showing no remorse.

+Philip was released from prison on 8 January 2025.